-10 Rejection Letters Sent to Famous People
+10 Rejection Letters Sent to Very Successful People

 We’ve all heard that the road to success is paved with failure.
 But that doesn’t make rejection any easier to swallow.
 What does help?
 Knowing that the world’s most talented people have been there, too.
 Here are 10 actual rejection letters that prove it.

 Bono, The Edge, Larry Mullen, Jr., and Adam Clayton were just teenagers when they formed U2 in 1976.
 (Though they were originally known as The Larry Mullen Band, then Feedback, then The Hype.)
 By the fall of 1979, they had released their first single in Dublin, though it was with no thanks to London-based RSO Records, who had rejected the band’s submission in May of the same year.
 The reason, as briefly explained in a letter to the man sometimes known as Paul Hewson, was that it was “not suitable for us at present.”
 Within a year, U2 had signed with Island Records and released their first international single, “11 O’Clock Tick Tock.”
 Hmmm… wonder if they would be suitable for RSO now?

 In 1956, Andy Warhol couldn’t give his work away.
 Yes, we mean that literally.
 On October 18th the artist received a letter from the Museum of Modern Art declining a drawing “which you so generously offered as a gift to the Museum.”
 Today, MoMA owns 168 of Warhol’s pieces.